drhcelik/FickianTransportFoam/README.md

 #### 2. Mixture-averaged diffusion coefficients do not behave well
 The formula for mixture-averaged diffusion coefficients is undefined when $Y_k\rightarrow 1$ (leads to $\frac{0}{0}$).
-(Side note: OpenFoam uses a wrong formulation for mixture-averaged diffusion coefficients)
+(Side note: OpenFOAM uses a wrong formulation for mixture-averaged diffusion coefficients)
 $$D_k = \frac{1-X_k}{\sum_{j\neq k} X_j/D_{jk}}$$
 In FickianFourier this is "fixed" by adding $\epsilon$ to the denominator, which is defined by default as "small" ($\approx10^{-16}$)
 $$D_k = \frac{1-X_k}{\sum_{j\neq k} X_j/D_{jk} + \epsilon}$$